DaveAPS/vue-table-view/README.md

     </template>
 ````
 * Attributes:-
-    1) :current-page # current page number from you want to start.
+    1) :current-page # current page number from where you want to start.
     2) :total-pages # Total number of pages
-    3) :items-per-page # Number of item need to be shown on a page
+    3) :items-per-page # Number of items needed to be shown on a page
-    4) @page-changed # call a function on click page number, pagination navigation control
+    4) @page-changed # call a function on click of page number in pagination navigation control
-    6) :paginationClass # class name which use to set the look and feel of the pagination controls
+    6) :paginationClass # class name which is used to set the look and feel of the pagination controls
-    7) :navigationText # This is optional and help to set text of navigation controls
+    7) :navigationText # This is optional and helps to set text of navigation controls
 ````
     {
         first:{text:'<<',title:'First',arialabel:'First'},